topherchris420/meme-generator/README.md

 ## Contributing

-If you found this useful, please help us improve it by contributing.
+If you found this useful, please help me improve it by contributing.

 See [contributing](/docs/CONTRIBUTING.md) for more details.